 Example: basic rate taxpayer

 You earn £12.50 and £2.50 is deducted from this at the basic rate of 20%.
 This leaves you with £10.
 If you give this £10 to a charity using Gift Aid, the £2.50 tax you paid on it will be paid to the charity by HMRC, so the total received by the charity is £12.50.

-If you pay tax at the rate of 40% or above, you can claim the difference, between the tax you paid and the 20% tax claimed by the charity, back from HMRC yourself.
+If you pay tax at the rate of 40% or more (or, for Scottish taxpayers, 21% or more), you can claim back extra tax from HMRC.
+This will be the difference between the higher tax you have paid and the 20% tax already claimed by the charity.

 You donate £100 to charity – they claim 20% to make your donation £125.
 You pay 40% tax so you can personally claim the other £25 from HMRC.